Skip to main content

 There are some pretty obvious conflicts of interest here.
 First and foremost, Automattic (or WordPress.com, at least) is a direct competitor of WP Engine’s.

-Second, while Automattic does apparently own the WooCommerce copyright, it does not own the WordPress copyright.
-That is owned by the WordPress Foundation.
+Second, while Automattic does apparently own the WooCommerce trademark, it does not own the WordPress trademark.
+That is owned by the WordPress Foundation (which evidently grants Automattic a license to use it.
+Gee, how thoughtful).

 But it gets even murkier from there, as the Foundation is maybe (or maybe not) WordPress.org?
 And either way, the Foundation is apparently three people, and Matt Mullenweg is not only one of them, he appears to be the only active one!

-It appears neither of the other two Foundation board members is active, and therefore, Matt is essentially, behind the curtains, the King, Prime Minister, and Pope when it comes to WordPress.
+It appears neither of the other two Foundation board members is active, and therefore, behind the curtains, Matt is the King, Prime Minister, and Pope when it comes to WordPress.

 Nobody holds any ability to check his power or challenge him.
 (That’s very relevant to what happens next.)

-Also: Matt apparently kinda sorta owns WordPress.org, too.
+Also: Matt apparently owns WordPress.org, too.
 So he has a dizzying interweaving of conflicts of interest and power abuses here.
 (Source for all that about the foundation here.)

-Let’s not leave unspoken the irony that the guy who basically is WordPress.com, and WordPress.org, and the WordPress Foundation, wants you to think the name “WP Engine” is confusing.
+Let’s acknowledge the irony that the guy who basically is WordPress.com, and WordPress.org, and the WordPress Foundation, wants you to think the name “WP Engine” is confusing.

 Anyway.
 Automattic responded by sending its own cease-and-desist to WP Engine, claiming mainly that WP Engine is deliberately confusing people, and that it owes licensing to…someone.
-Automattic, I guess, though the lines are so blurry it’s clear the separations between WordPress entities were only ever little more than a smokescreen.
+Automattic, I guess, though the lines are so blurry it’s clear the separations between WordPress entities were always little more than a smokescreen.

 I should mention: most people believe WordPress.com and WordPress.org/the Foundation are two (three!?) separate entities.
 I sure did, before this week.
 I thought the two had separated many years ago, with the express intent of preventing any one for-profit company from abusing the WordPress name.